hellobro12/Big-bounty-Report/README.md

   - CSRF where Referer validation depends on header being present.
 - **ClickJacking**
   - Basic clickjacking with CSRF token protection, Clickjacking with form input data prefilled from a URL parameter.
+  - Clickjacking with a frame-buster script, Exploiting clickjacking vulnerability to trigger DOM-based XSS.